Search for an answer

 In 2009, Curtin officially launched a Student Ambassador Program.
 Student Ambassadors are current students who act as a link between the university and the outside community.
 They come from all walks of life and use their own experiences to give peop...

-Where can I find the Tertiary Institution Service Centre (TISC) course codes for my application?
+Where can I find the Tertiary Institution Service Centre (TISC) course codes for my application to study at Curtin?

 Students can find all TISC course codes on the TISC course search.
 Unfortunately, Curtin is unable to provide the TISC course codes directly to the public due to liability implications.
 Likewise, TISC will not provide these codes over the telephone ...